UWCHR/ice-air/README.md

 A project to analyze data from Immigration and Customs Enforcement's Alien Repatriation and Transfer System (ARTS) obtained via FOIA.

-Raw Excel files used in this project can be found on [UWCHR's Google Drive](https://drive.google.com/drive/folders/1DFhlKSI1u9yrPqPmLKW0o2IKUsUhSEIl?usp=sharing).

-Input files in `import/input/` have been renamed to remove spaces in filenames, converted to CSV with pipe separator (`|`), and Gzipped.
-Input files are symlinked to `import/output/` and then to `input/` of downstream tasks for modification and analysis.

 This repo uses [Git LFS](https://git-lfs.github.com/).

 This project uses "Principled Data Processing" techniques and tools developed by [@HRDAG](https://github.com/HRDAG); see for example ["The Task Is A Quantum of Workflow."](https://hrdag.org/2016/06/14/the-task-is-a-quantum-of-workflow/)

 Tasks in this project are designed to be executed using the recursive make tool [makr](https://github.com/hrdag/makr).

+## Task structure

+- `import/` - Convenience task for importing ICE Air ARTS dataset.
+Input files in `import/input/` have been previously renamed to remove spaces in filenames, converted to CSV with pipe separator (`|`), and compressed using Gzip.
+Input files are symlinked to `import/output/` and then to `input/` of downstream tasks for modification and analysis.
+Original Excel files as released by ICE can be found on [UWCHR's Google Drive](https://drive.google.com/drive/folders/1DFhlKSI1u9yrPqPmLKW0o2IKUsUhSEIl?usp=sharing).
+These raw files are excluded from the repository due to their size.
+- `optimize/` - Determines optimal Python/Pandas data types for each field in the original dataset and outputs this as a YAML dictionary used and modified in downstream tasks.
+- `clean/` - Standardizes selected field values in `clean/hand/clean.yaml`; fixes missing and bad airport data; removes duplicate passenger records.
+- `analyze/` - Contains exploratory notebooks and R Markdown. `analyze/output/` contains various figures and data subsets; currently none of these are used in any downstream tasks.
+- `write/` - Writes out data appendix and analysis report to HTML using [Pweave](http://mpastell.com/pweave/).
+All analysis, figure generation, etc. takes place in `write/src/report.pmd`.
+- `share/` - Contains various hand-written files and resources shared by multiple other tasks,

-# TO-DO
+## TO-DO

 - [ ] Clean analysis notebooks for publication
   - Move relevant code into report